 Q: How do we handle local transportation during the RAP period of residency once we are in Pittsburgh?

-A: While some accommodation is within walking distance of our theater, artists are encouraged to bring their own cars, as this will give them much greater flexibility.
+A: While most accommodation is within walking distance of our theater, artists are encouraged to bring their own cars, as this will give them much greater flexibility.
 Those who choose to stay in private houses should plan to bring cars.

 Q: Are food and drink provided while in Pittsburgh?